JZschache/WikipediaParser/README.md

 - filePrefix: part of the file name that specifies the kind of dump (e.g. all pages with complete page edit history)
 - lastPageId: used to skip the first pages including page with this Id

-The logging can be configured in [logback.xml](src/main/resources/logback.xml).
+The logging can be configured in [logback.XML](src/main/resources/logback.xml).
 See also [online documentation](https://logback.qos.ch/manual/configuration.html).

 ## Data

-At wikipedia.path, for directories are created.
+At wikipedia.path, four directories are created.

 1. log: logging files
 2. original